pinniped-9bb7d9/Breakout/README.md

 ## controls

-A/D to move the paddle right and left.
+Move the mouse right to left to move the paddle right and left.
 P to pause.

+Enter to reply.

 ## Powerups